TheBlep/Terminal-based-battleship/README.md

 - **Graphical Interface:** Adding a GUI for a more engaging experience.
 - **Different size ships** Adding different size ships to allow variation and add a bit more stratagy to the game.
 - **Player ship placement** Allow the player to decide their ship placement and orentation (assuming different size ships).
+- **Restart game from play screen** Allow the player to restart the game, for exaimple by pressing r instead of giving a

 ## Data Model